cdsittampalam/documentation/docs/Partner API.md

 ### Get Deposit Address

-You can obtain the deposit addresses associated with the fund, which is useful for checking how much is in the balance.
+You can obtain the deposit addresses associated with the fund and find out the balance and the asset of the fund.

 You specify the `company_id` for the trusted party and the `fund_id`.